kazurayam/data-url-in-katalon-studio/README.md

 - visit [Releases](https://github.com/kazurayam/katalon-studio-data-url/releases/) page, download the most up-to-date version of `katalon-studio-data-urlo`
 - create your Katalon Studio project, which has `Plugins` directory under the project directory.
-- locate the downloaded jar file in the `Plugins` direcgtory.
+- locate the downloaded jar file in the `Plugins` directory.
+- close/reopen your project to let Katalon Studio acknowledge the jar.

 You are done.

 ## How to write your Test Case

+One line of `import` statement, and one line of `dataurl.enable()`.
+That's all.
+The WebUI keyword will be enabled for data URLs.

 ### WebUI.openBrowser() is enabled to open 'data:text/html'